jig/lisp/README.md

 - `atom` is multithread
 - Tests executed using Go test library.
 Original implementation uses a `runtest.py` in Python to keep all implementations compatible.
 But it makes the Go development less enjoyable.
 Tests files are the original ones, there is simply a new `runtest_test.go` that substitutes the original Python script
 - Some tests are actually in lisp (mal), using the macros commented in _Additions_ section (now only the test library itself).
 Well, actually not many at this moment, see "Test file specs" below
-- Reader regexp's are compiled once
+- Reader regexp's are removed and substituted by an ad-hoc scanner [jig/scanner](https://github.com/jig/scanner)
 - `core` library moved to `lib/core`
 - Using [chzyer/readline](https://github.com/chzyer/readline) instead of C `readline` for the mal REPL
 - Multiline REPL